-Ok so that all sounds really simple, and it is – but there are a few other things you should know.
+OK, so that all sounds really simple, and it is – but there are a few other requirements you should know before collection.

 We are asked all the time – what is better, buying or leasing a van?
-The truth is it all comes down to your own personal circumstances and one size doesn’t fit all.
-For some, they like to know they own the vehicle outright and that it’s all bought and paid for.
+The truth is, it all comes down to your own personal circumstances and one size doesn’t fit all.
+For some, they like to know they have outright ownership and that it’s all bought and paid for.
 For others, they enjoy the regular fixed monthly cost and the knowledge that they are driving a new, modern van without the worry of the costs associated with maintenance and value depreciation.